Nachtjagdgeschwader 2: Battle of Berlin, Nuremberg, Normandy

 On 23/24 March 1944, Harris authorised a sixteenth, and final attack upon Berlin.
 811 bombers set out, with 147 providing diversion raids to Le Havre in France.
-No. 105 Squadron RAF sent 12 Mosquitos to Twente, Venlo and Sint Truinden; all home to NJG 1 units.
+No. 105 Squadron RAF sent 12 Mosquitos to Twente, Venlo and Sint Truiden; all home to NJG 1 units.
 A further 17 Mosquitos were sent on pathfinder operations.
 NJG 2 and 3 were to plan their interceptions along the transit routes near Sylt.
-NJG 5, and NJG 6 were held for operations near the Baltic coast and Berlin and target area.
-NJG 4 and 1 were apparently reserved for action against the returning bombers.
+Nachtjagdgeschwader 5 (NJG 5) and NJG 6 were held for operations near the Baltic coast and Berlin and target area.
+NJG 4 and NJG 1 were apparently reserved for action against the returning bombers.
 The diversions had little effect.
 NJG 1, 2 and 3 operated along the bomber stream route all night.
 Of the 72 aircraft Bomber Command reported lost, 45 were against predictive anti-aircraft fire, 18 to night fighters and nine to unknown causes.
 The Battle of Berlin cost Bomber Command 497 aircraft with a further 72 crashing in England.
 Included damaged aircraft the total loss stood at 1,128 bombers.
 256 night fighters were lost to all causes.

 On 31 March 1944, Bomber Command carried out its single most costly operation during the war when it attacked Nuremberg.
 Bomber Command had chosen a direct route in favourable weather conditions enabling German night fighters to be fed easily into the bomber stream.
 Harris direct route took the stream across several night fighter assembly points and the resulting battles left 95 RAF bombers destroyed.
-II/NJG 2, now based further east at Quakenbrück, Germany scrambled at 23:41 CET and preceded, as ordered, to patrol west of the Ruhr on a southerly course in their fast Ju 88Rs.
+II./NJG 2, now based further east at Quakenbrück, Germany scrambled at 23:41 CET and preceded, as ordered, to patrol west of the Ruhr on a southerly course in their fast Ju 88Rs.
 NJG 2 made contact with the bomber stream and its pilots claimed successes.
 One Ju 88, piloted by Günther Köberich and his crew, engaged two Lancasters from No. 156 Squadron RAF, flying in close formation.
 Using the Schräge Musik, he shot one of the pathfinders down.
 NJG 2 crews claimed 16 bombers during the raid.
 They were not the most successful.
 NJG 3, for example, claimed 27.